huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_reference_table.md

   condition is 2048 characters.

 * `description` - (Optional, String) The description of the reference table.
 The maximum length is 128 characters.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of WAF reference table.
+  Changing this parameter will create a new resource.

 ## Attributes Reference